The Gamer Guide to Playing Amazon Web Services (AWS)

 Just like when you are first starting out in a complex new sandbox game, things can look intimidating when you first start using AWS.
 But sandboxes are for playing in, so remember to have fun as you try things out.
 And don’t forget that if you get stuck there is a huge community of other players who can help you out!

-If you have questions or suggestions, you can reach out to me on Twitter: @nathankpeck.
+If you have questions or suggestions, you can message @nathankpeck on LinkedIn.

 You can also download the source file for the graphics in this post: